 Muffins have a bad reputation of being very high in calories, fat and sugar.
-While many store bought muffins carry a hefty amount of calories — typically around 400 or more each, you can easily fit them into a healthy eating plan.
+It’s true that many store-bought muffins carry a hefty amount of calories — typically around 400 or more each.
+But you can easily fit them into a healthy eating plan.
 With a little planning and a good recipe, muffins can also bring together highly nutritious ingredients like whole grains, fruits, vegetables, nuts and seeds.
-Here are five healthy muffin recipes to fuel your mornings throughout the fall.

 The pure pumpkin puree in these muffins adds a healthy dose of beta-carotene.
 As a bonus, the combination of cinnamon, nutmeg, ginger and cloves will fill your kitchen with the aroma of steeping apple cider.

 Adding mashed bananas allows for less added fat and sugar in this muffin recipe.
 Egg whites, walnuts and coconut oil make these muffins fluffy, with just the right amount of crunch.